While stocks historically have been volatile, especially in response to major domestic or world events,

 accepting volatility in the current market environment, in

 which we think extreme risk aversion has driven up the price

 of assets that are perceived to be safe and driven down the

 price of assets that may participate in future growth.

 Past performance is not a guarantee of future results.
 The opinions expressed in this article are those of Ivy Investment Management Company and are not meant to predict or project the future performance of

 any investment product.
 The opinions are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of

 information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific

 objectives, financial needs, risk tolerance and time horizon.
-Investment return and principal value will fluctuate and it is possible to lose money by investing.

 Investment return and principal value will fluctuate, and it is possible to lose money by investing.
 A regular, long-term investment plan does not ensure a profit or protect against loss in declining markets, and involves